... These are just some of the questions many first-time or novice clinicians may ask when faced with a complex instance of wound care.

 Due to the negative pressure, the wound edges are drawn in, helping to promptly reduce wound surface.
 This also reduces oedema, an important aspect to consider in all instances of wound care.

-These wounds are generally acute and in most circumstances go on to heal almost regardless of what is done.
-Simple abrasions in particular, if not managed by a health professional, form a scab which eventually will drop off, revealing a healed area beneath.
+These wounds are generally acute and, in most circumstances, go on to heal almost regardless of what is done.
+Simple abrasions, in particular, if not managed by a healthcare professional, form a scab that eventually drops off, revealing a healed area beneath.